By Kate Cebik

 Woot!
 Ash got into Philly U over the snowstorm break!
 Elmer got into Quinnipiac!!

 Does the chatter clog our inboxes?
 Sure.
 Is it over the top?
 Absolutely not.
 The bottom line?
 Education matters.
 Every education.
+And to achieve excellence in education, it requires for you to know more about it.

 Education matters for the individual student: